Your customer base is migrating from desktop to mobile-first environments quickly and surely.

 The following two points (#3 and #4) will catch you up to speed on some of the lingo used in Android app development.

-Here (#3) we look at four of the most basic concepts in Android app development:
+Here (#3) we look at four of the most basic concepts in app development for Android devices:

 Programming languages: Java is the official programming language for Android.
 Other languages are C/C++, C# (read: C sharp), Kotlin and more.
 Android Authority has a handy overview of these, so check it out to learn a bit about each and their uses.